Arpanaaa/Arpanaaa.github.io/README.md

-# Verbal Vortex - Blogs
+# Verbal Vertex - Blogs

 **Hello!
 I’m Arpana Shah, known for my cheerful, hardworking, and bright personality, traits I truly embody.
-Currently, I am pursuing my BBA with a major in Finance.**
+Currently, I am pursuing BBA with a major in Finance.**

-**As an ambivert, I have a diverse range of interests, including acting, writing poetry, watching movies, listening to music, cooking, and emceeing, among many others.
+**As an ambivert, I have a diverse range of interests, including acting, emceeing, writing poetry, watching movies, listening to music, and cooking, among many others.
 I am naturally a perfectionist, always enthusiastic about new opportunities and committed to giving my best in everything I undertake.**

 **Starting this blog is one of my latest passions.
 Here, I have shared articles and writings that I have personally crafted.
-The topics will span from finance and economics to psychology and trending issues, as well as any other subject that captures my imagination and compels me to share my thoughts.**
+The topics will span from finance, psychology to trending issues, as well as any other subject that sparks my interest and compels me to share my thoughts.**

-*The blog has been named ‘Verbal Vortex’ as it suggests a space where significant and insightful conversations happen, where different voices and ideas meet, and where the art of language is celebrated.*
+*The blog has been named ‘Verbal Vertex’ as it suggests a space where significant and insightful conversations can happen, where different ideas meet, and where the art of language is celebrated.*

 Work is constantly changing.
 Projects multiply across the business and become programs.
 Programs get grouped into portfolios, and [management practices](https://www.toptal.com/project-managers/scaled-agile-framework/safe-best-practices) become increasingly complex as organizations grow and begin to operate at scale.
 Even something as simple as an office presence is no longer a given.